 The M.H.A. curriculum emphasizes practical knowledge you will use from day one based upon industry standards identified by the National Center for Healthcare Leadership.

 Students will attend three on-campus Executive Residencies.
 These residencies are designed to provide the face-to-face instruction, professional development and networking opportunities for our students.
 Spend five days on the DMU campus enhancing your educational experience, return to work on Monday with applicable skills.

 Our course calendar offers three 13-week terms each year to allow for flexibility in course scheduling and the best chance of completing your degree in 2-3 years.

-Students typically enroll in two courses per term (six semester hours), but your level of enrollment may vary each term based upon your schedule.
+Enroll in 2 courses per term and complete the degree in about 3 years.
+Your level of enrollment may vary each term based upon your schedule.
 Students are expected to complete at least one course per year and have a total of seven years from the date of admission to complete the degree requirements.